 Led by an Executive Team and Board of passionate individuals and family members with a wealth of knowledge and lived experience of disability and mental health issues, we aim to be a transparent and innovative organisation that exists to promote our collective vision to be flexible and responsive to your needs in your community.

-Our Executive Team is made up of Chief Executive Officer, Jane Forward, Network Operational Manager, Gavin Pitman and General Manager Corporate Services, Kenny Lye.
+Our Executive Team is made up of Chief Executive Officer, Jane Forward, Network Operational Manager, Renee Cass and General Manager – Finance, Alison Leonard.
 With combined experience and knowledge of the social sector, Valued Lives is in great hands as our Executive Team leads Valued Lives’ continued growth and development as a world class, values-based organisation, recognised for its ground-breaking work in empowering people to have real choice and control over their supports and services.